stormchaserroleplaying/stormchaserRPG/Spells/2/Evocation/index.md

 A silvery beam of pale light shines down in a 5-foot-radius, 40-foot-high cylinder centered on a point within range.
 Until the spell ends, dim light fills the cylinder.

 When the spell is first cast and at the end of each of your turns for the spell's duration, any creature within the spell's area is engulfed in ghostly flames that cause searing pain.
-Make a evocation spell attack vs the Constitution defence for each creature inside the area.
+Make a evocation attack vs the Constitution defence of each creature inside the area.
 On a hit, it takes 2d10 sacred damage, or half as much damage on a miss.
 Additionally, any creature that enters the spell's area for the first time on a turn must also make a Constitution defence check vs your evocation spell skill.
 It takes 2d10 sacred damage on a failed check, or half as much damage on a successful one.

 You gain +1d to hit shapechangers and they make their defence check with -1d.
 If one is hit or fails, it also instantly reverts to its original form and can't assume a different form until it leaves the spell's light.